Axisymmetric models for neutron star merger remnants with realistic thermal and rotational profiles

 \subsection{Stellar properties}

-By exploring several thousand configurations, we find some physically motivated correlations in the parameters of the successful configurations, see Fig.~\ref{fig:pars}: The maximum of the axial angular velocity $\Omega_0$ increases with density $\rho_0$ (Fig.~\ref{fig:pars}a), since gravity is stronger and it is possible to reach faster rotation without mass shedding, cf\@.
+By exploring several thousand configurations, we find that some combinations of the model parameters are either unphysical or not reproducible with our code, see Fig.~\ref{fig:pars} and discussion in Sec.~\ref{sec:results:search}.
+In some cases, there is a reasonable physical motivation for trends observed in Fig.~\ref{fig:pars}: for example, the maximum of the axial angular velocity $\Omega_0$ increases with density $\rho_0$ (Fig.~\ref{fig:pars}a), since gravity is stronger and it is possible to reach faster rotation without mass shedding, cf\@.
 Fig.~\ref{fig:prop}b.
-Similarly, the maximum of the entropy scale $k_s$ increases with increasing density $\rho_0$ (Fig.~\ref{fig:pars}b; the other EOSs reach $k_s=9$ with a similar trend of ALF2).
-The maximum of the axial angular velocity $\Omega_0$ and of the rotation scale $\sigma^{-1}$ are greater for smaller rotation ratio $\Omega_M/\Omega_0$ (Figs.~\ref{fig:pars}c-d) due to the necessity for the equatorial angular velocity to be lower than the Keplerian frequency in order to avoid mass shedding.
+Similarly, the maximum of the entropy scale $k_s$ increases with increasing density $\rho_0$ (Fig.~\ref{fig:pars}b; the other EOSs reach $k_s=9$ with a similar trend of ALF2) and the maximum of the axial angular velocity $\Omega_0$ is greater for smaller rotation ratio $\Omega_M/\Omega_0$ (Fig.~\ref{fig:pars}c), due to the necessity for the equatorial angular velocity to be lower than the Keplerian frequency in order to avoid mass shedding.
+On the other hand, the fact that the maximum of the rotation scale $\sigma^{-1}$ is greater for smaller rotation ratio $\Omega_M/\Omega_0$ is probably a spurious effect due to numerical issues, since in simulations \cite{Hanauske17} the distance of the maximum of the angular velocity profile is at larger distances from the rotational axis than what we obtain with our code, see Figs.~\ref{fig:pars}d and \ref{fig:cfr-hanauske} and discussion in Sec.~\ref{sec:results:model}.
 Remarkably, the position of the maximum of the angular velocity $F_0$ (which also serves as a scale for the inner part of the rotation law) is correlated with the baroclinic constant $b$, while it is not correlated with the central density $\rho_0$ (Figs.~\ref{fig:pars}e-f) and with $k_s$.